webrtc-for-the-curious/webrtc-for-the-curious/content/docs/01-what-why-and-how.md

 ### `oniceconnectionstatechange`

-`oniceconnectionstatechange` is a callback that is fired which reflects a change in the state of an ICE Agent.
+`oniceconnectionstatechange` is a callback that is fired which reflects a change in the state of an ICE agent.
 When you have a change in network connectivity this is how you are notified.

 ### `onconnectionstatechange`

-`onconnectionstatechange` is a combination of ICE Agent and DTLS Agent state.
+`onconnectionstatechange` is a combination of ICE agent and DTLS agent state.
 You can watch this to be notified when ICE and DTLS have both completed successfully.